 6. ANINI BEACH

 Another awesome kid-friendly beach is Anini Beach up in Princeville.
-It has a super long fringing reef and the water is quite shallow.
+It has a super long fringing reef, and the water is quite shallow.

-You’ll see a lot of families with young kids, wind surfers, snorkelers and more.
+You’ll see a lot of families with young kids, wind-surfers, snorkelers, and more.

 It’s also one of the few places you can camp on Kauai.
+If you are wondering what to do in Princeville, head to this beach!

 We almost always see tons of chickens and roosters here, which can delight (or terrify) small kids.

-10. KAUAI FOOD TRUCKS
+7. VISIT KAUAI FOOD TRUCKS

 Kauai has been doing food trucks long before they were trendy.
 They were called lunch wagons and were primarily for workers.

-But in the past few years, the food truck scene has exploded and the quality of food is incredible.
+But in the past few years, the food truck scene has exploded, and the quality of food is incredible.

 My absolute favorite shave ice on Kauai is The Wishing Well up in Hanalei.

 Wishing Well Shave Ice has both organic and traditional options.
-You can order one of their recommended combos, or create your own!
+You can order one of their recommended combos or create your own!
 Plus, they offer fresh fruit!

-Families with younger kids will appreciate their kid size options for a cheaper price.
+Families with younger kids will appreciate their kid-size options for a cheaper price.

 They also offer kids sizes, which is perfect for families who don’t want to share a large one.
 They offer fresh fruit and haupia (coconut) foam, which is fantastic!

-It’s located next to other food trucks and restaurants so it’s an easy dessert option!
+It’s located next to other food trucks and restaurants, so it’s an easy dessert option!

-They also have locations in San Diego, California and Portland, Oregon!
+They also have locations in San Diego, California, and Portland, Oregon!

 One of the most unassuming shave ice spots on Kauai is Waikomo Shave Ice in Poipu.
-They offer all-natural shave ice and it’s incredible!
+They offer all-natural shave ice, and it’s incredible!

 It’s located in a strip mall with limited seating, but it’s totally worth it!